Frequently asked questions

 I’m selling my flat, and I’ve been told I need to have a fire assessment.
 I’ve never even heard of one.

 You will need a fire risk assessment on the common/shared areas of the building – the communal stairs and hallway.
 We often carry these out and can get the report to your conveyancing solicitors via email within a couple of days.
+You can find to more about our fire safety assessments here.

 My building company has been appointed as Principal Contractor and I have been told I need to produce a Construction Health and Safety Plan.
 What is this and how do I produce it?